Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

 Where the guest is matched to a host in shared accommodation:

-- there is not an expectation that you will have to provide food or cook for guests beyond the initial needs upon arrival, but you may wish to do so at your own discretion.
+• there is not an expectation that you will have to provide food or cook for guests beyond the initial needs upon arrival, but you may wish to do so if you like.
 Guests have access to public funds and can apply for benefits and crisis grants to meet their living costs

 Where guests are matched into a property where they are the sole occupants, the following applies:

-- guests have access to public funds and therefore can apply for benefits and crisis grants to meet their living costs should they need to, and support from local authority can be provided to progress this
+• guests have access to public funds and therefore can apply for benefits and crisis grants to meet their living costs should they need to, and support from local authorities can be provided to progress this

-- for self-catering holiday accommodation units occupied solely by displaced people under the Super Sponsor scheme, non-domestic rates will cease to apply and a Council Tax exemption will be applied on the property/unit
+• for self-catering holiday accommodation units occupied solely by displaced people under the Scottish super sponsor scheme, non-domestic rates will cease to apply and a Council Tax exemption will be applied on the property/unit

 Access to healthcare

-Anyone in Scotland, regardless of nationality or residence status, can receive emergency treatment and register with a GP practice to receive general medical services, at no charge.
+Anyone in Scotland, regardless of nationality or residence status, can receive emergency treatment or register with a GP practice to receive general medical services, at no charge.
+People displaced from Ukraine with a Ukraine Scheme visa can access health care like any other Scottish resident.
+People can proactively register with a GP and then with a dentist to receive health care.

 Health boards will ensure that displaced people have access to primary and secondary health care services designed to ensure that their health needs are identified and addressed appropriately and effectively.